kodi-community-addons/script.skin.helper.service/README.md

 Currently available widgets (more to be added soon):

-skinplaylist --> all playlists that are stored in "yourskin\extras\widgetplaylists" or "yourskin\playlists"
+skinplaylist --> all playlists that are stored in "yourskin\extras\widgetplaylists" or "yourskin\playlists" or "yourskin\extras\playlists"

 librarydataprovider --> all widgets that are provided by the Library Data Provider script